opeolluwa/filesync/README.md

 ## Description

-WiShare is an offline file-sharing application designed for Windows, Mac, and Linux operating systems.
+FIleSync is an offline file-sharing application designed for Windows, Mac, and Linux operating systems.
 It allows users to transfer files seamlessly between PCs over WiFi without an internet connection.

 ## Getting Started